 You’re at the Right Age

 Can you be too young to make this important decision?
 Let’s look at your peers: 50 million American men have had vasectomies.
-That’s about 5% of all heterosexual, married men of reproductive age have had vasectomies.

 You can’t be too old or too young to get a vasectomy.
 Your age doesn’t matter.
 What matters is that you’ve given this serious thought.

 During your vasectomy consultation, your urologist will discuss your options and make suggestions based on your preferences.

 You’re sure that you don’t want any more children, or you’re sure you don’t children at all.
 Maybe your partner has a health condition that makes pregnancy a health risk.
 Maybe you or your partner are carriers for genetic disorders you don’t want to pass on.
 For most families, it’s about finding the perfect size.
 Whatever your reason, vasectomy is the most effective way to prevent unwanted pregnancies.